Long Beach has many reasons to be proud of its local schools.

 Washington Post's Top High Schools - The Washington Post’s annual ranking of top high schools has repeatedly listed multiple LBUSD high schools among those in the top 10 percent in the nation based upon college prep programs.
 The 2015 listing includes Wilson, Millikan, the California Academy of Mathematics and Science, Poly, Lakewood, Renaissance and Avalon high schools.
 Many schools here also earned honors from Newsweek when it published rankings using similar criteria.

 U.S. News and World Report’s Top Schools - The 2015 ranking of America’s top high schools by U.S. News and World Report included the California Academy of Mathematics and Science along with Renaissance, Avalon, Wilson, Millikan and Poly high schools.

 Scholarships Reach Record Levels - Scholarships and other monetary awards earned by graduating LBUSD seniors in the class of 2015 exceeded $96 million, a new record.

 Grad Rates Rising - LBUSD graduation rates increased for the third year in 2015, surpassing state and county rates.
 Students of color in Long Beach schools also outperform their peers countywide and statewide.
 Six high schools here posted graduation rates above 90 percent, including the California Academy of Mathematics and Science, along with Avalon, Renaissance, Millikan, Lakewood and Wilson high schools.
 Poly, Cabrillo and Jordan high schools all reported graduation rates exceeding the state average of 80.8 percent.

 National Blue Ribbon Schools - California Distinguished School Award winners may apply for a top national honor, the National Blue Ribbon School Award.
-Winners of this award include Cubberley K-8 School, Rogers and Hughes middle schools, the California Academy of Mathematics and Science, and Lowell, Twain and Prisk elementary schools.
+Winners of this award include Cubberley K-8 School, Rogers and Hughes middle schools, the California Academy of Mathematics and Science, and Lowell, Twain, Prisk and Naples elementary schools.

 National Green Ribbon Schools - Hughes Middle School and Longfellow, Lowell, Twain and Los Cerritos elementary schools have won U.S. Department of Education Green Ribbon School Awards.
 The awards recognize exemplary efforts to reduce environmental impact and utility costs, promote better health, and provide effective environmental education.